DyogenIBENS/Agora/doc/HowTo.md

 ### AGORA with selection of robust families

-This approach builds an adjacency graph using a subset of extant conserved adjacencies, which are selected by a user-defined quality criterion.
-The idea here is to build robust ancestral adjacency scaffolds, and to insert within these adjacencies the remaining ancestral genes.
+This approach builds ancestral adjacencies considering a subset of the genes (following a user-defined quality criterion).
+The idea here is to build "robust" ancestral adjacency scaffolds, and to insert within these adjacencies the remaining ancestral genes.

+> AGORA workflow with selection of robust families

 ![](agora_robust2.jpg)

-Figure 2.
-Schematic of the AGORA pipeline with selection of robust families.
-(A) Diagram with the name of the different AGORA procedures.
-From the data (white boxes at the top), AGORA (grey rectangle) will identify a subset of robust gene phylogenies according to a user-defined criteria, then extract all ancestral genes (all genes and robust genes).
+From the complete list of ancestral genes, AGORA will identify a subset of robust genes according to a user-defined criterion.
-It will compare all extant genomes pairwise (considering all genes and robust genes separately), build the adjacency graphs (de novo) and linearise them to obtain robust contigs.
-It will then fill in the robust contigs with non-robust genes (Fill-in), build contigs of non-robust genes (weak families fusion) and insert these in the filled-in robust contigs (Single side junction).
-Finally it will assemble the resulting contigs (Bloc assembly) into Contiguous Ancestral Regions (CARs).
-(B) The same diagram with the names of the scripts required for each procedure, as described in this document.
+It will compare all extant genomes pairwise (considering all genes and robust genes separately), build the adjacency graphs on the comparisons of robust genes and linearise them to obtain robust contigs.
+It will then fill in the robust contigs with non-robust genes, build contigs of non-robust genes (weak families fusion) and insert these in the filled-in robust contigs (Single side junction).
+Finally it will assemble the resulting contigs (Block assembly) into Contiguous Ancestral Regions (CARs).

 #### Step by step